matheuscscp/gke-metadata-server/README.md

 This principal will be reflected as a Subject in the Google Cloud Console webpage of the Pool.

-If you plan to use the `GET /computeMetadata/v1/instance/service-accounts/default/identity` API for issuing Google OpenID Connect Tokens to use in external systems, you must also grant the IAM Role `roles/iam.serviceAccountOpenIdTokenCreator` on the Google Service Account to the Google Service Account itself, i.e. the following principal:
+If you plan to use the `GET /computeMetadata/v1/instance/service-accounts/default/identity` API for issuing Google OpenID Connect Identity Tokens to use in external systems, you must also grant the IAM Role `roles/iam.serviceAccountOpenIdTokenCreator` on the Google Service Account to the Google Service Account itself, i.e. the following principal:

 `serviceAccount:{gcp_service_account}@{gcp_project_id}.iam.gserviceaccount.com`

-This "self-impersonation" permission is necessary because the `gke-metadata-server` emulator retrieves the Google OpenID Connect Token in a 2-step process: first it retrieves the Google Service Account OAuth 2.0 Access Token using the Kubernetes ServiceAccount Token, and then it retrieves the Google OpenID Connect Token using the Google Service Account OAuth 2.0 Access Token.
+This "self-impersonation" permission is necessary because the `gke-metadata-server` emulator retrieves the Google OpenID Connect Identity Token in a 2-step process: first it retrieves the Google Service Account OAuth 2.0 Access Token using the Kubernetes ServiceAccount Token, and then it retrieves the Google OpenID Connect Token using the Google Service Account OAuth 2.0 Access Token.

+#### Alternatively, grant direct resource access to the Kubernetes ServiceAccount

+GCP Workload Identity Federation for Kubernetes allows you to directly grant Kubernetes ServiceAccounts access to Google resources, without the need to impersonate a Google Service Account.
+This is done by granting the given IAM Roles directly to principals of the form described above described for impersonation.
+See [docs](https://cloud.google.com/iam/docs/workload-identity-federation-with-kubernetes#use-wlif).

+Some specific GCP services do not support this method.
+See [docs](https://cloud.google.com/iam/docs/federated-identity-supported-services#list).

+The `GET /computeMetadata/v1/instance/service-accounts/default/identity` API is not supported by this method.
+If you plan to use this API, you must use the impersonation method described above.

 ### Deploy `gke-metadata-server` in your cluster